WPTie/VRCore/README.md

 - File: `feature-init.php` includes everything classes and actions/filters
 - File: `class-feature.php` main class that interacts with other small classes
 - File: `cpt-feature.php` class for the Custom Post Type
-- File: `ct-feature-taxanomy.php` class for the custom taxanomy
+- File: `ct-feature-taxonomy.php` class for the custom taxonomy
 - File: `feature-custom` a custom class for a sub-feature
 - File: `class-feature-meta-boxes` class for related meta boxes